lgueho/pico-eth-ch9121/README.md

 ## Setup the Pico-eth-ch9121 Board

-1. Plug the pico to the ch9121 (follow the usb symbol draw on the ch9121).
+1. Plug the pico to the ch9121 (follow the usb symbol drawn on the ch9121).
 1. Plug the usb cable to the pico and the rj45 to the ch9121.
 1. To setup the ch9121, use the NetModuleConfig.exe on a computer in the same lan than the ch9121.
 1. Follow the configuration describe in the [ETH-01.pdf](https://h-2technik.com/online/webee/ETH-01/H2_ETH-01.pdf)